Merger control

 The Autorité de la concurrence does not decide on all mergers that take place in France.

-It only reviews transactions above a certain size.
-That is the case where the following three conditions are met:
+It only reviews transactions above a certain size, when the following three conditions are met:

 Notification to the European Commission

-Specific thresholds for transactions affecting retail and overseas territories
+Specific thresholds for transactions affecting retail and the French overseas territories

-For retail and overseas territories, there are special lower thresholds so that the Autorité can examine transactions that would otherwise escape its control.
+For retail and the French overseas territories, there are special lower thresholds allowing the Autorité can examine transactions that would otherwise escape its control

 What happens in the event of failure to notify?

-Any company that meets the conditions to notify a transaction but fails to refer it to the Autorité risks a fine for failing to notify, as in the case of the Colruyt France SAS/Metro AG deal.
+Any company that meets the conditions to notify a transaction to the Autorité but fails to do so risks a fine for failing to notify, as in the case of the Colruyt France SAS/Metro AG deal.

 How long does a review take?

-When it reviews a merger, the Autorité carries out a prospective analysis of the deal’s impact on competition in the various markets affected (new entity’s market share, effects on competition in the sector, on suppliers, on customers, impact on prices and quality, etc.).
+When reviewing a merger, the Autorité carries out a prospective analysis of the deal’s impact on competition in the various markets affected (new entity’s market share, effects on competition in the sector, on suppliers and on customers, impact on prices and quality, etc.).

 Time limits

-If doubts remain, following this first review, as to the risk it poses to competition, the Autorité opens an in-depth examination, known as phase 2 (a further 65 working days).
+If doubts remain as to the potential risks to competition after the first review, the Autorité opens an in-depth examination, known as Phase 2 (a further 65 working days).

 A rapid review in the majority of cases